sofiammatias/etl-pipeline-austin-crime/README.md

 ## Project Challenges And Conclusions

-The most difficult part of this project was to deploy it with a postgreSQL database in the Streamlit server.

 Using API's and SQL databases is very common in data engineering and so they were chosen to build this data pipeline.
-However, this would not be the best choice to store information with the app live in the Streamlit server.
-I would rather have used Big Query from Google to store the data, due to connection and data handling simplicity.
+The most difficult part of this project was to deploy a postgreSQL database to work with the app running in the Streamlit Community server.
+It could not be a local solution, as the Streamlit server can't access my local machine.
+Hosting Postgres databases in a platform was overkill and overpriced everywhere (including Google Cloud SQL).

+In the end, I've ended up using the most economic solution I could find: a **virtual machine** with PostgreSQL installed that runs in [Free Tier Google Compute Engine](https://cloud.google.com/free/docs/free-cloud-features#compute) tool.
+The virtual machine consists in a **e2-micro machine type** with 2 shared vCPUs, 1Gb of Memory and 10Gb of disk allocated.
+See how to deploy a Postgres database in a cheap virtual machine in [this post](https://joncloudgeek.com/blog/deploy-postgres-container-to-compute-engine/).

+The virtual machine is not very reliable, as it can be stopped at any time due to the virtual machine settings (shared hardware allocation with minimum priorities).
+However, this app will be used as a demo, probably just a couple of hours in total per month, and only by a user at a time.
+There's no need for high-performance, 24/7 reliable solutions.
+It just needs to run when the app is activated.
+The minimum settings are enough for this application and the cost varies between 0$-3$.

-Most data manipulation and data cleaning was done using Pandas package.
+For local development and testing, I've used a **PostgreSQL database running in a Docker container**.
+This solution allows to easily configure and run a Postgres database for other needs, using the compose.yaml file.
+Data manipulation and data cleaning was done using Pandas package.
 However, we could have easily adapted this project to use SQL queries (if they were pre-built).

+As a footnote, and if we were to use 4 to 5 tables with less that 50 columns each in a real life case, the most suitable solution to store data would be to simply use a csv file inside the app.
+SQL databases would be overkill for this, especially because data is stored elsewhere and you only wish to access it.